4chan trolls inundate laid off HuffPost and Buzzfeed reporters with death threats

 “What sort of sad and pathetic human being do you have to be to do that?”

-Tweets sent from trolls to Wing that included everything from threats to racial slurs to images of swastikas remained visible on Twitter were still visible hours after they were posted.
+Tweets sent from trolls to Wing that included everything from threats to racial slurs to images of swastikas remained visible on Twitter hours after they were posted.

 Buzzfeed and HuffPost both laid off substantial portions of its newsrooms this week.
 Buzzfeed said it would cut about 15 percent of its workforce, and layoffs began Friday.
 HuffPost’s parent company, Verizon, promised to cut 7 percent of workers from its media division, and those layoffs began Thursday.